Before you self-publish a book, make sure you have everything in place and ready.

 How will you promote it in the longer term?
 Is your new book priced competitively?

-You need to consider every possible way you can promote, before launch, at launch, and after launch.
+You need to consider every possible promotion method before, during, and after the launch.

 Make plans for your website, new blog articles, social media posts, and local newspapers.